GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 A clean break is necessary to move forward with improvements.
 The situation is similar to the disruption caused by the move from Python 2 to 3.

+## Deprecated ScriptFu constants

-### SF-VALUE kind of argument is obsolete
+### SF-VALUE kind of argument is deprecated

-The symbol SF-VALUE is obsolete.
+The symbol SF-VALUE is deprecated.
 You can edit v2 scripts and replace that symbol.

 In v2, SF-VALUE declared a formal argument that is an unquoted, arbitrary string.